dagrende/patchwork/README.md

 ## Communication protocol

 * Client sends all model changes as JSON objects to the server
-* Server broadcasts all received messages
+* Server saves all received messages in a board log and broadcasts them to all except the sender
+* When a client connects to the server, the server sends back all messages in the board log

 ### Client to server